 A trip to the Xel-Há Park is among the things to do in Tulum Mexico especially when you want to feel refreshed.
 It is an easy 19-kilometer drive from the town via Mexico 307.

-What separates this water park from the rest is that it has a natural inlet that is home for diverse flora and fauna.
+What separates this water park from the rest is that it has a natural inlet that is home to diverse flora and fauna.
 You can snorkel, go on a river tour and explore mangroves, among many others.

 8. Have a picnic at Playa Ruinas